w3f/General-Grants-Program/grants/speculative/hard_chain.md

 * October 2019

-Runtime: complete DID chain smart contract based on substrate, running as a new separate parachain.
+Runtime: complete DID chain smart contract based on substrate, running as a new separate Parachain.
 API server: accept the query from Dapp about DID address, DID ownership and the request of change ownership.
-Device: run a new image of DID parachain, create DID for device and send transaction to change ownership, add new attribute and so on.
+Device: run a new image of DID Parachain, create DID for device and send transaction to change ownership, add new attribute and so on.
 Dapp: show the DID of fans, the DID of device. track the ownership change and attribute binding history
-Wallet: generate key pair, sign transaction, send transaction, staking and so on.
+Wallet: generate key pair, sign transaction, send transaction and so on.

 * November 2019

-Runtime: templatize the star coin smart contract, contract can be customized according to requirement.
+Runtime: template the star coin smart contract, contract can be customized according to requirement.
-API server: stablize the server and improve efficiency.
+API server: stable the server and improve efficiency.
 Parachain Wallet: a wallet can keep the Sr25519 secret, sign for transaction. show tokens, devices and DIDs.
-Wallet: show token in Kusama network and integrate with Kusama

 * Future

 1. integrate with Kusama test network and test against it.
-2. cross chain functionalities, DID parachain can interact with Start Coin parachain.
+2. cross chain function, DID Parachain can interact with Start Coin Parachain.
-3. wallet can support more tokens such as Kum, Dot and all tokens issued in parachain.
+3. wallet can support more tokens such as Kum, Dot and all tokens issued in Parachain.
 4. whole solution used in real business case
-5. easily customized parachain and Dapp according to personized requirements
+5. easily customized Parachain and Dapp according to personalized requirements

 ## Licensing
 * GNU GPL v3 license.